-Each clinical campus will keep a current list of student cell phone numbers and addresses in a printable format that can be taken home for reference by the Regional Dean (or DSMEs, as appropriate) in an adverse event.
+Each clinical campus will keep a current list of student cell phone numbers and addresses in a printable format that can be taken home for reference by the Regional Dean/DSMEs in an adverse event.
 If electronic communication is available, a survey may be conducted online requesting student response with his/her condition, location where sheltering, and any needs he/she may have.